Article 29: I have the right to an education which develops my personality, respect for others' rights and the environment.

 Strategy for allocation of PPG

 Here at Penwortham we aim to ensure that all children have the same access to the curriculum, life experiences and resources to enhance their learning.
+We use the additional funding to do this.
 Often there is a concern that a stigma is attached to low income families, at Penwortham we treat anything around free school meals with confidentiality.
 We do not assume that children from these families are less able, we believe everyone can believe, achieve and succeed.
 Please see our Pupil Premium Strategy 2021-2024 to see how we achieve this.

 - Read our Pupil Premium Impact Statement 2021-2022

 - Read our Pupil Premium Strategy and Impact statement 2018 - 2021

 - APPLICATION FORM FOR PUPIL PREMIUM & FREE SCHOOL MEALS

 To learn more about our WE ARE Curriculum Family Workshops click on the picture below:

 We are Proud to be an Inclusion Quality Mark (IQM) Centre of excellence.
 This award recognises our commitment to inclusive practice across the school.
 Staff are unified in their aspiration for all pupils, ensuring no child is left behind and achievement in all areas of learning and personal development is of a high standard.

 - Read the 2021 Annual Review report here.

 - Read the 2023 Annual Review here.